46 Simple Tips to Help Improve Your Business in Just One Day

 Stock up on the following: low-fat granola bars; bottled water; bags of slow-dissolving mints or candy (helps prevent needless snacking); supplements, including a multivitamin, B-complex, C and E vitamins, and echinacea (good for when cold season hits or you forget to take vitamins at home); tissues, and family photos.
-(Do these simple things to help you stand out at work.)

 Be aware of stress

 Embrace the number one truth about stress: Only you create it.
 Take some deep breaths.
 Make a list of everything that needs to get done.
 It will help you to organize your day.